 Allows for quick and concrete results

 Marie Kondo writes that “when we disperse storage of a particular item throughout the house and tidy one place at a time, we can never grasp the overall volume and therefore can never finish.”
-As such, her philosophy declares that decluttering your space must be done comprehensively and all at once, so that objective results can be obtained, driving future upkeep.
-Otherwise, the tidying process would never be completed, creating a sense that the work is never-ending and leading to subsequent lack of motivation.
+As such, her philosophy declares that decluttering your space must be done comprehensively and all at once.
+This way, objective results can be obtained, driving future upkeep.
+Otherwise, the tidying process would never be completed.
+This, in turn, creates a sense that the work is never-ending, which can lead to subsequent lack of motivation.
 Sometimes, people need a new approach to tidying up to drive real change.
 Though extremely intensive, the KonMari Method may help accomplish this task as it forces you to transform your space quickly.

 Teaches better appreciation for belongings – and yourself

 People tend to ascribe more value to items, simply because they own(ed) them.
 Adhering to Kondo’s philosophy, asking yourself “What sparks joy?” acknowledges your belongings’ usefulness.
 It also teaches you to show gratitude to those objects that bring you joy, which, in turn, provides insight into what you value, which will help decide what to keep.
 This method takes the form of physical and mental decluttering, giving you a greater appreciation for everything you have in life.
-It also influences future life choices, purchasing patterns and enables you to acquire only what you need from a place of greater clarity.
-The KonMari Method prevents physical and psychological clutter from resurfacing later by teaching you what you truly value.
+It can also influence future life choices, purchasing patterns and can enable you to acquire only what you need from a place of greater clarity.
+The KonMari Method has the potential to prevent physical and psychological clutter from resurfacing later by teaching you what you truly value.

 Sorting belongings by category better clarifies your needs